Tap the text to show or hide reading controls.

 At the phlegmy, rattling sound, the members of the Scraps shuddered in revulsion.

-Kang Minho managed to school his expression and held out a slip of paper to Yujin.
+Kang Minho managed to school his expression and held a slip of paper out to Yujin.

 “My number.”